I am traveling with a church group in July to Sri Lanka to help at an orphanage and to evangelize. how much danger is there?

 Christian Today India in March 2011 quoted John Pontifex, spokesman for Aid to the Church in Need on anti-Christian violence worldwide: "Extremists increasingly link local Christians in their countries to the West," he explained.
 "As they are in most cases unable to attack Western countries direct, many extremists turn their fire on local Christians."

 However - the only report of violence against Christians in S.W Sri Lanka that I can find, dates back to 2008.
 Doesn't seem to be a common problem.

 Just remember, Kottawa, Sri Lanka is a LONG way from Greenfield, Indiana.

-No strings attached help is always appreciated ,you don't propagate religion by giving food and clothes . almost 7 years agoAnswered by jay via WorldNomads.com
+No strings attached help is always appreciated ,you don't propagate religion by giving food and clothes . about 6 years agoAnswered by jay via WorldNomads.com